 Head tilt - Relaxed neck muscles allow the head to drop forward.

-Calibration is NOT Mind Reading
+Be Careful - Calibration is NOT Mind Reading

 A common mistake among beginner hypnotists and NLP practitioners make is to confuse calibration for what we call mind reading.